Mystery Of Ancient Chinese Bronze Production Finally Solved Using 2,300-Year-Old Recipe

 As humans take up more land for themselves, small animals are expected to survive while larger ones are at greater risk of extinction.

-Pemulwuy: The ‘Troublesome Savage’ Who Led The Aborigines Against Australia’s Colonizers
+Pemulwuy: The ‘Troublesome Savage’ Who Led Indigenous Australians Against The Colonizers

 Pemulwuy so successfully evaded death at the hands of the colonizers he resisted that his people came to believe he was actually impervious to lead.